"The best things come in small packages."

 Winners and shortlistees of the prize, which is international in reach and rewards stories of outstanding literary merit, have included some of the world's great writers, including Pulitzer Prize-winners Junot Díaz, Anthony Doerr and Adam Johnson, and Kevin Barry, Emma Donoghue, Mark Haddon, Sarah Hall, Bret Anthony Johnston, Yiyun Li, Hilary Mantel, Ali Smith, CK Stead, Elizabeth Strout, Jonathan Tel, David Vann and Gerard Woodward.

 The prize also prides itself - through the blind reading undertaken by its judges - on discovering and promoting new and emerging writers.
-This year's winner was the Irish writer Danielle McLaughlin.
+2020's winner was the Irish writer Niamh Campbell.